 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Dishes 'hearing the name makes me think of Hanoi'
+Dishes 'just hearing the name makes me think of Hanoi'

 Việt NamViệt Nam09/10/2024

-Chicken pho, bun thang, bun cha, cha ca, Thanh Tri rice rolls, green rice flakes or boiled snails are dishes that when mentioned will show their connection with Hanoi .
+Chicken pho, bun thang, bun cha, cha ca, Thanh Tri rice rolls, green rice flakes or boiled snails are dishes that when mentioned will show the connection with Hanoi .

 Chicken Pho

-While beef pho is still a controversial dish about its origin from Hanoi or Nam Dinh , chicken pho is considered a Hanoi specialty.
-Chicken pho broth is simmered from chicken bones, heads and feet or pork bones combined with ginger, boiled, skimmed off the foam and simmered until the bones release their sweet juice.
+While beef pho is still a controversial dish about its origin in Hanoi or Nam Dinh , chicken pho is considered a typical dish of Hanoi.
+Chicken pho broth is made from bones, heads and feet of chicken or pork bones combined with ginger, boiled, skimmed off the foam and simmered until the bones release their sweet juice.
 Good chicken is usually naturally raised chicken weighing no more than two kilograms.
-The chicken skin is yellow, the meat is dark pink, without fibers and without fat under the skin.
+The chicken skin is yellow, the meat is dark pink without fibers and has no fat under the skin.

 Reference addresses: Cham chicken pho (Yen Ninh street), Do Gia (Nguyen Dinh Thi street), Bao Khanh (Bao Khanh street), Nguyet (Phu Doan street), Ban (Ton Duc Thang street).
 Photo: Hong Lien